4 Reasons Why You Should Never Use “Facilitator and Trainer” Interchangeably

 When is a trainer the better choice?

-How do session goals differ?
+How do session goals differ between training and facilitation?

-How much should participants be involved?
+How much should participants be involved in each type of session?